symfony-cmf/symfony-cmf-docs/components/routing.rst

 Additionally, this component is meant to provide useful router implementations.
 Currently, there is the ``DynamicRouter`` that routes based on a implemented repository that provide Symfony2 Route objects.
-The repository can be implemented using a database, for example with doctrine phpcr-odm or doctrine orm.
+The repository can be implemented using a database, for example with doctrine PHPCR-ODM or doctrine orm.

-Note: To use this component outside of the Symfony2 framework context, have a look at the `Symfony2 Routing component <https://github.com/symfony/Routing>`_ to get a fundamental understanding of the component.
+Note: To use this component outside of the Symfony2 framework context, have a look at the core Symfony2 `Routing <https://github.com/symfony/Routing>`_ to get a fundamental understanding of the component.
 CMF Routing just extends the basic behaviour.